Alex Smith (footballer, born 1985): Brisbane Roar

-While still playing at Olympic in 2019, Smith worked as a W-League Assistant Coach at Brisbane Roar.
+While still playing at Olympic in 2018–19, Smith worked as a W-League Assistant Coach at Brisbane Roar.

 Melbourne City

-After retiring, Smith was appointed as an assistant coach at Melbourne City for their W-League team working under Head Coach Rado Vidošić.
-He also works in the Melbourne City Academy.
+After retiring, Smith was appointed as an assistant coach at Melbourne City Women, working under Head Coach Rado Vidošić.
+He also worked in the Melbourne City Academy.

-On the 8th of January 2023, Smith returned to Melbourne City FC as the Melbourne City FC (W-League) assistant coach, having been head hunted by interim Head Coach Dario Vidošić after his strong season with Peninsula Power, also working alongside goalkeeper Coach Jordan Franken.
-Smith's return coincided with a loss against Western Sydney Wanderers FC (A-League Women), their first win in 364 days.
-Only assistant coach for a short period, due to a mid-season holiday, Smith returned to Brisbane prior to the end of the season, but did not return to Peninsula Power FC; instead, announced to the club and players that he would be taking a break from coaching to focus on family.
+On 8 January 2023, Smith returned to Melbourne City Women as an assistant coach, having been head hunted by interim Head Coach Dario Vidošić after his strong season with Peninsula Power.
+Only assistant coach for a short period, due to a mid-season holiday, Smith returned to Brisbane, taking a break from coaching to focus on family.

+Return to Brisbane Roar

+In November 2023, partway through the 2023–24 A-League Women season, Smith was appointed head coach of Brisbane Roar, following the sacking of Garrath McPherson.

+In July 2026, following a record-breaking season, Smith departed Brisbane Roar to take up an opportunity overseas.

+Brooklyn FC

+On 8 July 2026, Smith was appointed as head coach of American USL Super League club Brooklyn FC.